 Sexual identity defines every human being and it is the combination of:

-- biological sex – the one assigned at birth.
+- Biological sex – the sex assigned at birth

-- gender identity – the personal experience of one’s own gender, which might match the biological sex or not (if this the case, we are talking of transgenderism).
+- Gender identity – the personal experience of one’s own gender, which might match the biological sex or not (in the case of the latter, we are talking about transgenderism)

-- sexual orientation – it concerns the sphere of the sexual and romantic attraction, which could be for someone of the opposite sex, of the same sex, both, and even more.
+- Sexual orientation – It concerns the sphere of sexual and romantic attraction, which could be for someone of the opposite sex, of the same sex, both, and even more.